 Greater amberjack (Seriola dumerili) are one of 31 reef fish species managed by the Gulf of Mexico Fishery Management Council (Council).
 Greater amberjack are in the Council's Fishery Management Plan (FMP) for the Reef Fish Resources of the Gulf of Mexico.
 The FMP provides management for reef fish species in the federal waters of the Gulf of Mexico.

-In 2020, a stock assessment was conducted for the Gulf of Mexico greater amberiack (SEDAR 70).
-Results from the assessment showed the greater amberiack stock is overfished and experiencing overfishing.
-A Framework Action is currently being drafted and its purpose is to restrict harvest by modifying the recreational fixed closed season.
-The current management measures for the recreational sector are a closed fixed season from November 1 through April 30 and June 1 through July 31 (open May 1 - May 31 and August 1 - October 31), minimum size of 34 inches fork length, and one greater amberjack per angler bag limit.
+In 2020, a stock assessment was conducted for the Gulf of Mexico greater amberjack (SEDAR 70).
+Results from the assessment showed the greater amberjack stock continues to be overfished and is now experiencing overfishing.
+A Framework Action was drafted with its purpose to restrict harvest by modifying the recreational fixed closed season.
+The current management measures for the recreational sector are a closed fixed season from November 1 through April 30 and June 1 through July 31 (open August 1 - October 31 and May 1 - May 31), minimum size of 34 inches fork length, and one greater amberjack per angler bag limit.
 Additionally, the current fishing year is from August 1st to July 31st.
-The Framework Action is looking to change the fixed closed season to be January 1 - July 31, September 1 - December 31 (open August 1 - August 31), January 1 - August 31, November 1 - December 31 (open September 1 - October 31), or January 1 - October 31, (open November 1 - December 31), August 1 - August 31, November 1 - April 30, and June 1 - July 31 (open September 1 - October 31 and May 1 - 31), and August 1 - August 31, October 1 - April 30, and June 1 - July 31 (open September 1 - 31 and May 1 - 31).
+The Framework Action is looking to change the fixed closed season to be September 1 - July 31 (open August 1 - August 31), August 1 - 31 and November 1 - Julyr 31 (open September 1 - October 31), or August 1 - August 31, October 1 - April 30, and June 1 - July 31 (open September 1 - 31 and May 1 - 31).

-The Framework Action is considering different fixed season with the goal of reducing harvest to prevent the 2023 ACT (Reef Fish Amendment 54) from being exceeded.
+The Framework Action is considering different fixed season with the goal of reducing harvest to prevent the 2023 and beyond ACT (Reef Fish Amendment 54) from being exceeded.
 The ACT is 335,320 pounds whole weight (lbs ww).
 Therefore, this analysis of the fixed closed seasons compares predicted landings to the ACT of 335,320 lbs ww.